 Karen and Emily from The Graphics Fairy have bestowed upon us this incomparable guide to vintage graphics for your pictures and digital scrapbooking projects.
 Create your canvas to play along at home, PicMonkeyers!

-Note: We’ll be opening images in the Overlays tab, then making adjustments to the color, fade, and blend modes in the Overlays palette.
+Note: We’ll be opening images in the Graphics tab, then making adjustments to the color, fade, and blend modes in the Graphics palette.
 The adjustments are optional, but they really tie the scrapbook together.

 1. Open a blank, square canvas in Design.